princeton-nlp/lwm/README.md

 pip install -r requirements.txt
 ```

+### Trajectory Dataset Link
 Finally, download the trajectory dataset from [this link](https://drive.google.com/file/d/1vUwP4EzBMrmDZWhmnXFie2woWbGzjKUq/view?usp=sharing), unzip the file (~7 GB), and put the .pickle file inside `world_model/custom_dataset`

+### Pre-trained Checkpoints
+Read the following sections for different steps of the training process (train WM, then train policy).
+We provide some checkpoints for both the trained world model, as well as the expert EMMA policy that you can use to skip world model training.
+These were the some of the checkpoints used in the experiments described in the paper.
+Download the checkpoints [at this link](https://drive.google.com/file/d/1YiQyjeInXqztyffAbZ-8SDsnS2II8HUh/view?usp=sharing) and place them in an appropriate folder.

 ## 🌎 Training the World Model